 Your newly activated SFTP service should now be added to your list of services.

-The final step is to add users.
+The final step is to add new users.
 Go to the Users module and then click the Add button.

 In the Add User dialog, enter the full name of the user whose account you want to create.